Skip to Main Content

 Nature documentary production throughout Hungary.

-We connect you with experienced Hungarian wildlife cinematographers and coordinate permits through the Hungarian Film Commission (HNFF), Hortobágy National Park authorities and the National Transport Authority's water transport division.
+Here is the short of it.
+We connect you with skilled Hungarian wildlife cinematographers and set up permits through the Hungarian Film Commission (HNFF), Hortobágy National Park authorities and the National Transport Authority's water transport division.
 Our team handles boat charters on the Danube and Lake Balaton, hide photography on the puszta, and access to wetland reserves so your crew can focus on filming.

 Capabilities